 And this is yet another reason I like writing romance, by the way.
 Once a book is written, as new outlets open up, you just publish there and start earning.

-One thing I want to stress is that anyone who's willing to put in the writing time can be successful publishing romance.
+One thing I want to stress is that anyone who's willing to put in the writing time can earn money writing romance novels.

 It took me exactly six months to hit the $2,000/month mark (I'd written 15 novellas at that time).
 Again, this is with no previous fiction writing experience.
 And I'm small, small potatoes.

-The romance writing course gives you all the tools you need, and if you put in the work, the rewards are definitely there to be had.
+There's some info here that gives you more detail.
+If you put in the work, the rewards are definitely there to be had.
 I've proven it, as have many others.
 Is the next romance success story yours?

 Get the knowledge you need, and get started to find out.